Magazzino Italian Art Safety Protocols

 - Coat check service is suspended at this time.
 We ask that you please leave all large bags and luggage (anything larger than 11 x 14 x 6 inches) at home or in your personal vehicle.
 Our parking lot is monitored by security during museum hours and, to the best of our ability, we will protect your belongings while you are in the museum building.

 - Food and drink are not permitted inside the museum.
 We have temporarily suspended the use of water fountains and communal drinking stations in the building.
-Outside the museum, visitors are welcome to bring their own drinking vessels and use the water-filling station accessible on the grounds.
 Before entering the museum, we ask that you please comply with in-gallery rules and do not bring beverages inside the building.

 - Please be prepared to use your own mobile device to access exhibition-related materials and information.
 Free WiFi is available on site.
 If you do not have a mobile device, please reach out to firstname.lastname@example.org to make alternate arrangements prior to your visit.